-Joel M. Cohen, a trial lawyer and former federal prosecutor, has led or participated in 24 civil and criminal trials in federal and state courts.
-He is equally comfortable leading confidential investigations, managing crises, or advocating in court proceedings.
-His experience includes all aspects of FCPA/anticorruption issues, insider trading, securities and financial institution litigation, class actions, sanctions, money laundering and asset recovery, with a particular focus on international disputes and discovery.
+Joel M. Cohen, a trial lawyer and former federal prosecutor, is a partner in the New York office of Gibson, Dunn & Crutcher.
+He is a member of the Gibson Dunn’s White Collar Defense and Investigations, Securities Litigation, Class Actions and Antitrust Practice Groups.
+Mr. Cohen has led or participated in 24 civil and criminal trials in federal and state courts.
+Mr. Cohen is equally comfortable leading confidential investigations, managing crises or advocating in court proceedings.
+Mr. Cohen’s experience includes all aspects of FCPA/anticorruption issues, insider trading, securities and financial institution litigation, class actions, sanctions, money laundering and asset recovery, with a particular focus on international disputes and discovery.

-- Winning a jury trial in the closely-watched Securities and Exchange Commission v.
+- Winning a jury trial in the closely watched Securities and Exchange Commission v.
 Obus insider trading matter on behalf of Wynnefield Capital and its chief portfolio manager after a twelve-year battle with the SEC.

 - Obtaining summary judgment for Citi in a class action seeking more than $13 billion in damages for its alleged role in the Parmalat collapse.

-- Winning a jury trial for AllianceBernstein in which the Florida state pension fund attempted to recover $3.2 billion in losses sustained in Enron and other stocks, and successfully defended the same client in other significant Enron-related litigations, one of which resulted in an award of attorney’s fees and costs for his client.
+- Winning a jury trial for AllianceBernstein in which the Florida state pension fund attempted to recover $3.2 billion in losses sustained in Enron and other stocks, and successfully defended the same client in other significant Enron-related litigation, one of which resulted in an award of attorney’s fees and costs for his client.

 - Expro: Represented a major oil and gas service company, involving reviews in more than a dozen countries, on five continents, resulting in no charges brought anywhere globally.

-- United States v.
-Alliance One: Acted as monitor counsel for AllianceOne in connection with a three year DOJ and SEC FCPA-related monitorship.
+- AllianceOne: Acted as monitor counsel for AllianceOne in connection with a three year DOJ and SEC FCPA-related monitorship.
+United States v.
+Alliance One.

 Recent Speaking Engagements